Skip to main content

 Many Topic Trainers are already required to complete continuing education units (CEUs) in order to maintain their license/certification.
 Can that training be accepted to meet the 15 hours of continuing education necessary to requalify/renew as an approved trainer?

 The hours required to maintain professional licensure can be used to satisfy the continuing education requirement when aligned with approved topics.
-The specific requirements for the type of training that is required and/or accepted to meet the continuing education requirements for trainer requalification/renewal is outlined in the TRAINER RENEWAL: Annual Requirements for the Delivery of Training and Completion of Continuing Education document of The Nevada Registry.
+The specific requirements for the type of training that is required and/or accepted to meet the continuing education requirements for trainer requalification/renewal is outlined here.